 1) What to wear

-Males – athletic style shorts and either a slim fitting top or shirtless works best.
+Males – athletic style shorts and either a slim fitting top or shirtless (if allowed) work best.

 For both, keep in mind loose tops will lift up and cover your face when inverting (that means in downward facing dog too, not just headstands!).
 Oh, and take your socks off before entering the room!